What are the Pros and Cons of Running Payroll Early in December?

 This functionality allows employees to calculate their income and expenditure and lets them to create a personalised budget.
 This gives the employee a better view of outgoings and the disposable income they have once their financial commitments are met.
 Using the money planning tool throughout the year can help employees budget better for the festive season.

-Having the knowledge of incoming, outgoings and disposable income will allow the employee to plan their spending better and, in conjunction with other tools in the PayCaptain app, may enable them to build some savings for improved financial resilience.
+Having the knowledge of incoming, outgoings and disposable income will allow the employee to plan their spending better and, in conjunction with other tools in the PayCaptain mobile payroll app, may enable them to build some payroll savings using savings pots or SmartPay for improved financial resilience.

 Savings: